takuori/takuori/README.md

 ・School at DWC.
 The curriculum mainly focuses on learning Ruby and Ruby on Rails<br>
 ・Currently looking for a new job<br>
 ・Self-studying Java<br>
+・Currently studying for the Basic Information Engineer Examination
 * My Skills introduces what you have learned. note that.

 <!--